aiven/devportal/docs/products/m3db/howto/write-python.rst

 .. literalinclude:: /code/products/m3db/write.py

-This code creates an InfluxDBClient and connects to the Influx-literate endpoint on the M3DB.
+This code creates an InfluxDBClient and connects to the InfluxDB-literate endpoint on the M3DB.
 Then the code constructs the expected data format, and writes it to the client.

 To run the code::

     python main.py

 If the script outputs ``True`` then there is data in your M3DB.
-If you'd like to you can take a look at :doc:`grafana` to see how to inspect your data with Grafana.
+If you'd like to you can take a look at :doc:`grafana` to see how to inspect your data with Grafana®.